Education and/or Experience

 of 25 mold inspections or mold remediation projects before an individual may apply for membership and begin performing

 mold testing or mold remediation.
 (See list of approved mold education providers.)

 To ensure that all members understand the NAMRI Standards of Practice and Code of Ethics, along with the procedures

 for performing a proper mold inspection, NAMRI requires all new members to pass the NAMRI exam, which is a national

-All members must agree to abide by the NAMRI Standards of Practice and Code of Ethics,
+Members must be of good moral character and agree to abide by the NAMRI Standards of Practice and Code of Ethic,

-which establish a minimum and uniform standard for performing an inspection of a single-family to a four-family
+which establish a minimum and uniform standard for performing a mold inspection of a single-family to a four-family

 the recommended continuing education.